Graylog2/documentation/pages/enterprise/setup.rst

 Starting Graylog
 ----------------
-Graylog can then be started with the following commands.
+Graylog can be started with the following commands.
 Make sure to use the correct command for your operating system.

 ======================================== =========== =======================================
 OS                                       Init System Command